South Cushitic languages

 The South Cushitic or Rift languages of Tanzania are a branch of the Cushitic languages.
-The most numerous is Iraqw, with half a million speakers.
-These languages are believed to have been originally spoken by Southern Cushitic agro-pastoralists from Ethiopia, who began migrating southward into the Great Rift Valley in the third millennium BC.
+The most numerous is Iraqw, with 600,000 speakers.
+Scholars believe that these languages were spoken by Southern Cushitic agro-pastoralists from Ethiopia, who began migrating southward into the Great Rift Valley in the third millennium BC.

-Urheimat
+History

-The original homeland of Proto-South Cushitic was in Southwest Ethiopia.
-South cushitic speakers then migrated south to lake Turkana and further south, entering Tanzania in 2000BC.
+The original homeland of Proto-South-Cushitic was in southwestern Ethiopia.
+South Cushitic speakers then migrated south to Lake Turkana in northern Kenya by 3000 BC and further south, entering northern Tanzania in 2000 BC.
+The speakers of South Cushitic were likely the first peoples to introduce agriculture and pastoralism in the lands east of Lake Victoria.
+Being the only agriculturalists and pastoralists, they faced no competition and spread rapidly throughout southern East Africa.

+As the speakers of South Cushitic rapidly spread throughout Kenya and Tanzania, they encountered hunter-gatherer peoples who preceded them and whom they assimilated and were influenced by (as seen by the loanwords of hunter-gatherer origin found in the South Cushitic languages).

+There was a now extinct sister branch to South Cushitic called "Para-Southern Cushitic".
+The Para-Southern Cushitic languages were once spoken in the Eastern Equatoria region of South Sudan and the Karamoja region of northeastern Uganda before being absorbed by Kuliak, Nilotic and Surmic speakers.

 Classification

 The Rift languages are named after the Great Rift Valley of Tanzania, where they are found.

 Hetzron (1980:70ff) suggested that the Rift languages (South Cushitic) are a part of Lowland East Cushitic.
 Kießling & Mous (2003) have proposed more specifically that they be linked to a Southern Lowland branch, together with Oromo, Somali, and Yaaku–Dullay.
-It is possible that the great lexical divergence of Rift from East Cushitic is due to Rift being partially relexified through contact with Khoisan languages, as perhaps evidenced by the unusually high frequency of the ejective affricates /tsʼ/ and /tɬʼ/, which outnumber pulmonary consonants like /p, f, w, ɬ, x/.
+It is possible that the great lexical divergence of Rift from East Cushitic is due to Rift being partially influenced through contact with Khoisan languages, as perhaps evidenced by the unusually high frequency of the ejective affricates /tsʼ/ and /tɬʼ/, which outnumber pulmonary consonants like /p, f, w, ɬ, x/.
 Kießling & Mous suggest that these ejectives may be remnants of clicks from the source language.
+Some few loanwords from sources akin to Sandawe and Hadza are known that demonstrate this form of click loss: